intel/webml-polyfill/examples/posenet/README.md

-# WebML PoseNet Example
+# WebNN API PoseNet Example
-This example loads a pretrained posenet model, constructs and infers it by WebML API.
+This example loads a pretrained posenet model, constructs and infers it by WebNN API.

 ## Screenshot
 ![PoseNet Screenshot](./img/posenet.png)